NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-07-22-Introduction-to-Raster-Data-In-R.md

  <figcaption>The UTM coordinate reference system breaks the world into 60 latitude zones.</figcaption>
 </figure>

-You can query the raster to determine the min, max values and the range.
+You can also view the rasters min and max values and the range of values containes within the pixels.

     #Get min and max cell values from raster
     cellStats(DEM, min)